 Managing your surge protection assets is a critical task in the onerous responsibility of achieving a reliable power system.
 The purpose of this site is to assist users of surge arresters, in their arrester asset management decisions.

 In the late 1970’s the surge protection industry experienced a significant paradigm shift in the surge protection of power systems.
-Since that decade, most surge protection decisions for power systems has involved Metal Oxide Varistor (MOV) technology.
+Since then, most surge protection decisions for power systems has involved Metal Oxide Varistor (MOV) technology.

-However porcelain housed Silicon Carbide (SiC) arrester technology can still be found on power systems today in spite of the fact that they are subjecting the systems with higher risk of outages due to lightning than can be achieved with MOV technology.
+However, porcelain housed Silicon Carbide (SiC) arrester technology can still be found on power systems today in spite of the fact that they are subjecting the systems with a higher risk of outages due to lightning that can be achieved with MOV technology.
 The decision to remove these old arresters is difficult so this site was created to help make those decisions easier and understandable.

 This site will show you: